-Many times, situations arise regarding students that present a challenge or bring about unrest in a faculty or staff member.
-You do not have to feel alone or confused or unsure of what to do or how to handle the scenario.
-In these times, we encourage you to consult with a counselor in the Counseling Center.
+Many times, situations arise regarding students that present a challenge or unrest in a faculty or staff member.
+You do not have to feel alone or confused though or not knowing what to do or how to handle the scenario.
+In these times we encourage you to consult with a counselor in the Counseling Center.
 We can go over the situation and develop a plan or direction on how to proceed.
-You can consult with one of our staff members directly through email or by calling our office during normal business hours.